-(Quick side note—I need to mention that lifting heavy won't turn you into an overnight hulk.
-I, and most gym goers wish it was this simple!
-Turning into a beast requires a lot of eating, lots of rest and yes heavy lifting.
-Likewise with the concerns of looking like a bodybuilder.
+Quick side note—I need to mention that lifting heavy won't turn you into an overnight hulk.
+Most gym-goers and I wish it was this simple!
+Turning into a beast requires a lot of eating, lots of rest and, yes, heavy lifting.
+Likewise, with the concerns of looking like a bodybuilder.
 Bodybuilding requires a perfect diet, extreme discipline and years of hard training.
-The misconception that lifting a heavy weight will turn you into a bodybuilder is like someone going to a spin class and thinking they will turn into a tour de france rider)
+The misconception that lifting heavy weight will turn you into a bodybuilder is like someone going to a spin class and thinking it will turn them into a Tour de France competitor.

 If you are lifting a weight that you can perform more than 20 reps you are training in no man's land.
-With a high rep range you may not be creating a big enough load on the muscle to impose a training effect (more on this later).
-Instead of demanding the use of your big fast twitch muscle fibers, you are using the weaker (and smaller) slow twitch muscle fibres.
-Fibers that can put out a small amount of power.
+With a high-rep range, you may not be creating a big enough load on the muscle to impose a training effect (more on this later).
+Instead of demanding the use of your big fast-twitch muscle fibers, you are using the weaker (and smaller) slow-twitch muscle fibers.
+Those can only put out a small amount of power.
 At the same time, slow-twitch muscle fibers can recover very rapidly.

 This is why you can perform so many reps with a low weight.
-The hormonal impact this has on the body is far from ideal if your goal is fat loss.
-Training the slower twitch muscle fibres over and over again, simply increases the production of cortisol.
+The hormonal impact this has on the body is far from ideal if your goal is to lose fat.
+Training the slow-twitch muscle fibers over and over again simply increases the production of cortisol.
 Cortisol is a stress hormone that suppresses testosterone and growth hormone (both of which are potent fat burners).
-Also, this higher rep, higher volume training creates high amounts of inflammation in the body.
-In turn, increasing free radical production (which is linked to many health issues, and accelerated aging).
+Also, this high-rep, high-volume training creates high amounts of inflammation in the body.
+This, in turn, increases free-radical production (which is linked to many health issues and accelerated aging).

 This may not sound like much, but over a week that's 1750 calories.
-Remember, this is energy burnt at rest - extra muscle mass means your body needs more fuel to ''live".
+Remember, this is energy burnt at rest.
+Extra muscle mass means your body needs more fuel to just 'live'.

-What is your goal by doing those higher rep, short rest, circuit training type sessions?
-Let me guess—lose weight, melt away fat and burn through calories?
+What is your goal by doing those circuit-training type, short-rest, high-rep sessions?
+Let me guess—lose weight? melt away fat? burn calories?

 What you're actually doing is training the body to get rid of muscle.
 These higher rep workouts don't send a strong enough stimulus to the body that powerful muscles are important.

 Because you're only using a small portion of your muscle mass, the extra muscle is weighing you down.
-That extra muscle requires more energy even at rest (see point 2) yet it's not required.
-So what does the body do?
-It turns that unneeded muscle into energy.
-Your body wastes away—you lose muscle mass and with that you take a step away from reaching your 'toned' body.
+That extra muscle requires more energy even at rest (see the previous point), yet it's not required for those workouts.
+So, what does the body do?
+It turns that unnecessary muscle into energy.
+Your body wastes away—you lose muscle mass and with that, you take a step away from reaching your 'toned' body.

 If you look at any professional endurance athlete you will notice a lean (and frail) body.
-Their body is so specialised, so efficient at performing a certain movement over and over again.
-Every muscle fibre has been trained in a way to maximise power output while minimising energy expenditure.
+Their body is so specialized, so efficient at performing a certain movement over and over again.
+Every muscle fiber has been trained in a way to maximize power output while minimizing energy expenditure.
 It is for this reason why they are so successful at their sport.
 They teach their body to spin their legs over and over and over.
-If you compare an endurance runner with a sprinter you can see how the long distance runner has lost all their 'power' muscle fibres due to not needing them.
+If you compare an endurance runner with a sprinter you can see how the long-distance runner has lost all their 'power' muscle fibers due to not needing them.

-My point here is simple—by doing high rep, high volume, short rest circuit type training, you are sending a signal for the body to work more efficiently.
+My point here is simple—by doing high-rep, high-volume, short-rest, circuit-type training, you are sending a signal for the body to work more efficiently.
 Consequently, you will begin to look more like that endurance runner.

 The bodies on the right?
-So what's changes as you move from the guy on the left to the guy on the right?
+So, what changes as you move from the guy on the left to the guy on the right?
 Simple—they lost body fat and now that muscle is visible.
-The muscle itsself most likely didn't even change.
-In fact, it would be my bet that the muscle mass is HIGHER on the left picture than the other side.
-Yes they probably LOST muscle mass as they lean up.
+The muscle itself, most likely, didn't even change.
+In fact, it would be my bet that the muscle mass is higher in those on the left than for those on the right side.
+Yes, they probably lost muscle mass as they became lean.
 But because they lost a lot of fat, the muscle is now visible and looks 'toned'.

-'Toning" requires strengthening and building up a muscle and losing fat.
+Toning requires strengthening and building up a muscle while also losing fat.

 Case in point:

 Both of these bodies have similar levels of body fat.
 Yet one body has a lot more muscle.
-Again - ''Toning" requires strengthening and building up a muscle and losing fat'
+Again, toning requires strengthening and building up a muscle while also losing fat.

-If you are following a long, you know that the best way to build up muscle is by lifting heavy weights (not light weights).
-And you also know that the best way to lose fat in the gym is by lifting heavy (for the ultimate way to lose fat look at The Program here)
+If you are following along, you know that the best way to build up muscle is by lifting heavy weights.
+And you also know that the best way to lose fat in the gym is by lifting heavy.
+(For the ultimate way to lose fat look at The Program here).

 5. Strength Training Helps Maintain Muscle Mass When In a Calorie Deprived State.